Pometry/Raphtory/docs/user-guide/getting-started/1_intro.md

 Raphtory is written in Rust for speed and safety.
 However, you can interact with your graphs using:

-- [Python](../../../reference/raphtory/) - Our Python APIs are the primary way to create workflows and are described in detail in this documentation.
+- [Python][raphtory] - Our Python APIs are the primary way to create workflows and are described in detail in this documentation.
 - [GraphQL](../../graphql/1_intro/) - Start a GraphQL server that you can interact with programmatically or using the playground integrated in the Raphtory UI.
 - [Rust](https://docs.rs/raphtory/latest/raphtory/) - Interact directly with the Rust library to add new algorithms or build into fully featured products.